RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-08-30-CentOS7-Wireguard-PiHole.md

 ## Installing and configuring for mobile clients

 One of the things I absolutely love about Wireguard is their mobile app.
 No more finicking with OpenVPN configurations!
-The Wireguard development team has an created great apps for both [Android](https://play.google.com/store/apps/details?id=com.wireguard.android) and [iOS](https://apps.apple.com/us/app/wireguard/id1441195209) systems.
-The configuration process for a mobile phone as a client to our currently existing server should be relatively the same for both platforms, so let's set this tunnel config up step by step for posterity:
+The Wireguard development team has created apps for both [Android](https://play.google.com/store/apps/details?id=com.wireguard.android) and [iOS](https://apps.apple.com/us/app/wireguard/id1441195209) systems.
+The configuration process for a mobile phone as a client to our currently existing server should be relatively the same for both platforms, so let's set this tunnel config up step by step here for posterity:

 * Click the ```+``` button to create a new config
   + “Create from scratch”